xiaoshutong273/STADIM/README.md

 conda create -n stadim python=3.9 -y conda activate stadim

-# Install STADIM directly from GitHub
+## Install STADIM directly from GitHub
 pip install git+https://github.com/xiaoshutong273/STADIM.git

+## or download the zip from GitHub and unqip the folder
+cd STADIM-main
+pip install .

 # To use the environment in jupyter notebook, add python kernel for this environment.
 pip install ipykernel